AkashSkySingh/InFINiWars/docs/README.md

 ### Wireframes

 This app will consist of a single screen with game canvas, game controls, and nav links to the Github, my LinkedIn, and the About modal.
 Game controls will include Start, Reset, and mute buttons.
-On the left, there will be lore about the game, as well as the momvement schema.
-On the right, there will be a livefeed for user progress, as well as the button overlay for features mentioned above.
+On the left, there will be lore about the game, as well as the movement schema.
+On the right, there will be a live feed for user progress, as well as the button overlay for features mentioned above.
 Additionally, the game will have a modal  appear prompting to continue game.

 ![wireframes](./docs/wireframes/InFINiWars.png)